sakbarpu/DQuAS/README.md

 # DQuAS (Deep Question Answering System)

 This is `dee-quas`, a deep learning system trained on Google Natural Questions Dataset.
-The repository contains code to fine-tune BERT on the training dataset and for prediction on the dev dataset.
+The repository contains code to fine-tune [BERT](https://arxiv.org/abs/1810.04805) on the training dataset and for prediction on the dev dataset.

 ## Instructions for installing and running code
 ### Prerequisites
-  * Need to have a Ubuntu instance with CUDA installed.
+  * Ubuntu 16.04 instance with CUDA installed
   * Python 3.7
   * Pandas 0.24.0
-  * Sklearn
+  * Sklearn 0.20.1
   * **Torch 1.7.0**
   * **Huggingface Transformers 2.4.0**
-  * wget and gzip for downloading and unzipping train and dev files
+  * wget and gzip Linux tools for downloading and unzipping data files
   * **Hardware: Intel Core Processor with NVIDIA GTX 1080 Ti**

 ### Downloading data